ansonwang05/discord_spotify_bot/README.md

-# discord_spotify_bot
+# Discord Spotify Bot (Dispify)
 Attempting to create a discord bot that will allow users to que songs and play them in voice channels for studying, etc